 Faculty / Staff

-Dr. Larry Cowgill is Co-director of the University of California Veterinary Medical Center – San Diego and head of the Companion Animal Hemodialysis Services at the University of California – Davis and the UCVMC – San Diego.
-He has served on the faculty of the UC Davis School of Veterinary Medicine since 1976 and is a leader in the development of blood purification therapies for renal disease in animals and people.
-He has pioneered the use of hemodialysis in companion animals since the early 1970's and is a Diplomate of the American College of Veterinary Internal Medicine
+Dr. Larry Cowgill is co-director of one of the VMTH's satellite facilities, the University of California Veterinary Medical Center San Diego, and is also head of the Hemodialysis and Blood Purification Units at the VMTH and UCVMCSD.
+He has served on the faculty of the SVM since 1976, and is a leader in the development of blood purification therapies for renal disease in animals and people.
+Dr. Cowgill has pioneered the use of hemodialysis in companion animals since the early 1970s, and is a Diplomate of the American College of Veterinary Internal Medicine.

 Carrie Palm DVM, DACVIM